jkroepke/helm-secrets/docs/ARGOCD.md

 ## Installation on Argo CD

 Before using helm secrets, we are required to install helm-secrets and sops on the ArgoCD Repo Server.
 There are two methods to do this.
-Either create your custom ArgoCD Docker Image or install them via InitContainer.
+Either create your custom ArgoCD Docker Image or install them via init container.

 ### Option 1: Custom Docker Image
 Integrating `helm-secrets` with Argo CD can be achieved by building a custom Argo CD Server image.